edubart/sokol_gp/README.md

 ## Robustness

-This library has been tested since 2020 in private projects, and has proved to be working well.
+This library has been tested since 2020 in private projects, and has proved to be stable.

 ## Sponsorships